awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The DB cluster returns a response to the call\.

 **Note**
+There isn't a fixed upper limit on the number of parameter sets\.
+However, the maximum size of the HTTP request submitted through the Data API is 4 MiB\.
+If the request exceeds this limit, the Data API returns an error and doesn't process the request\.
+This 4 MiB limit includes the size of the HTTP headers and the JSON notation in the request\.
+Thus, the number of parameter sets that you can include depends on a combination of factors, such as the size of the SQL statement and the size of each parameter set\.
-The response size limit is 1 MB\.
-If the call returns more than 1 MB of response data, the call is terminated\.
+The response size limit is 1 MiB\.
+If the call returns more than 1 MiB of response data, the call is terminated\.
 The maximum number of requests per second is 1,000\.

 For example, the following CLI command runs a batch SQL statement over an array of data with a parameter set\.